tbrodine/AA272_DualReceiverGPS/README.md

 -Final_Project_Solver_2phones.m solves for the position solution using 2 phones' gnss data using nonlinear minimization problem. \
 -The data directory contains CVS outputted by driver.m with the quantities of interest to be used in the solver. \
 \
 The GPS Tools library used to pre-process the raw GNSS measurements can be found at: https://github.com/google/gps-measurement-tools.
 It is not inlcuded in this repository.
+Some scripts were edited to output desired QOIs.